flexibeast/guides/dbus-reference.md

 For a brief overview of D-Bus, refer to [this guide](./dbus.md).

-*Well-known* bus names are defined in various specifications.
+Bus names and interfaces are defined in various specifications, reference documents and repositories.
+When a repository is linked, the methods for a given interface can be found in the XML file for that interface.

 ## Contents